ark1375/K-modem_Optimization/README.md

     <br>
 * **The Moedem Class**
-You won't need to use this class directly.
-Just know that this is K-Modem class.
-Every modem will have a Peneteration Rate (_k_) and a 2D cordinate (_x_ and _y_).
+This is the K-Modem class.
+Every modem will have a Peneteration Rate _k_ and a 2D cordinate _x_ and _y_.
+Because the `obj.toString();` method of this class is over writen, you can directly print the objects.
+The `toString()` method only prints the cordinate of the modem and the peneteration rate k, is left out.
+For the most part, you will not use this class directly.

 * **VPCalculator Class**
-This static class contains algorithms for calculating the visiblity areas of modems (where there is signal coverage).<br>
+This static class contains algorithms for calculating the visiblity areas of modems (aka Visiblity Polygon, aka Signal coverage).<br>
-You won't be using this class directly as well.
+Three important public methods of this class includes, `monteCarloVP()` , `monteCarloVP_SavePoints()` and `monteCarloVP_MT()`.
+    - monteCarloVP
+    This method is for calculating the Signal coverage.
+It'll take in three parameters.
+First, number of itterations, second the polygon and third, an array of modems.
+After calculation, it'll return a double which indicates the ratio of **_coverage area_** to **_total area_**.
+The value of this double will always be in range of 0 to 1.<br>
+    Higher numbers of itterations in the algorithm will lead to more acurate result.
+However, this acuracy comes at the price of time.<br>
+    For the most part, you will not use this class directly.

 * **GeneticsAlgorithm Class**
 This is the heart of the project.
 GeneticAlgorithm is the class that handles everything.
 After importing a polygon into the program, you have to use this class to pass in your desiered parameters and find the optimal solutions.
 It will do so by creating a population of arbitary size and run **Genetics Algorithm** on them.<br>